History of the Jews in Australia: Public life

 Sir Isaac Isaacs was the first Australian born Governor General of Australia and was the first Jewish vice-regal representative in the British Empire.

 Vaiben Solomon served briefly as South Australia's premier in 1899.

 Sir John Monash in 1918.
 Monash was one of the most distinguished Allied commanders of the Western Front during World War I.

 Jews have also figured prominently in Australian honours and include Nobel Prize winner Bernard Katz.

-Besides his diverse business interests in Sydney, Sir Saul Samuel was the first Jew to become a magistrate, to sit in a colonial Parliament and to become a minister of the Crown.
+Besides his diverse business interests in Sydney, Sir Saul Samuel was the first Jew to become a magistrate, to sit in a colonial parliament and to become a government minister.
 In 1854 he was appointed to the New South Wales Legislative Council and subsequently was an elected member of the Legislative Assembly.
 He also served periods as Treasurer and Postmaster General.
 Vaiben Solomon was Premier of South Australia for a week in 1899.
 Leo Port was Lord Mayor of Sydney between 1975 and 1978.

 In 1931, Sir Isaac Isaacs was the first Australian-born Governor-General, and was the first Jewish vice-regal representative in the British Empire.
 Sir Zelman Cowen also served as Governor-General, between 1977 and 1982.
 Linda Dessau has been Governor of Victoria since July 2015, the first woman and the first Jew to serve in the position.
 Sir John Monash, a distinguished Australian Lieutenant-General during World War I, led Australian troops both in Gallipoli and on the Western Front.
 The agent-generalship of New South Wales has been administered by two Jews: Sir Saul Samuel, one of the most prominent and successful Jews in Australian politics, and Sir Julian Salomons.